Healing Bruises and Wounds with PEMF

 Cell division occurs to regrow tissue during this phase, leading to the proliferation phase.
 New blood vessels are formed (a process called angiogenesis).
 Tissues are formed (fibroplasia/fibroblasts) and refined, and the unused building blocks are removed.

 PEMF - healing bruises and wounds – it is all in the blood

-One of the great factors in healing is the ability of the blood to bring the necessary healing agents, nutrients, oxygen and water to the damaged area.
+One of the significant factors in healing is the ability of the blood to bring the necessary healing agents, nutrients, oxygen and water to the damaged area.

-PEMF positively charge the cells and removes the Rouleaux effect and increases the blood cells’ surface areas, allowing the blood to operate at optimum efficiency delivering oxygen, nutrients, water and healing agents while removing damaged and dead cells.
-Healing is dramatically improved and its time frame decreased.
-PEMF facilitates recovery without causing negative side effects.
-At the same time, nerve damage can be recuperated and pain can be alleviated through the stimulation of the body’s natural pain inhibitors, without synthetic pain killers, which have dangerous side effects.
+PEMF positively charge the cells, removes the Rouleaux effect, and increases the blood cells’ surface areas, allowing the blood to operate efficiently, delivering oxygen, nutrients, water and healing agents while removing damaged and dead cells.
+Healing is dramatically improved, and its time frame decreased.
+PEMF facilitates recovery without causing adverse side effects.
+At the same time, nerve damage can be recuperated, and pain can be alleviated by stimulating the body’s natural pain inhibitors without synthetic painkillers, which have dangerous side effects.

 The Curatron PC and 3D have preprogrammed settings for contusions (bruising) built right into the software.
 The XP and XPSE treat bruising under the preprogrammed wellness and wound healing settings.
-All systems have built in protocols for pain therapy.
+In addition, all systems have built-in protocols for pain therapy.